-GNRS 588 Advanced Nursing Care of Adults - Leadership (6)
+GNRS 588 Advanced Nursing Care of Adults-Leadership (6)

 This course involves the application of pathophysiological, psychosocial, and spiritual concepts to adult and geriatric clients experiencing the stress of illness in acute settings.
-The first area of focus is caring for critically ill clients and their families with complex health needs in a critical-care setting.
-The second area of focus is on the utilization of leadership and management concepts/skills in providing comprehensive care to groups of clients in a medical-surgical setting.
+The primary focus of the course is to care for critically ill clients and their families with complex health care needs in a critical-care setting.
+A second area of focus is on the utilization of leadership and management concepts/skills in providing comprehensive care to groups of clients and families.
 Emphasis is placed on preparing the student to practice in a beginning leadership role in managing client care.
 Legal and ethical issues related to acute care are included.
-Prerequisites: admission to the S.C.A.N. or EENAP Program; successful completion of semesters one, two, and three
+Prerequisites: GNRS 579 A and B, GNRS 582, GNRS 585